thrawn01/quartz-garden/content/posts/Development Philosophy.md

 ### Product
 Product encompasses contract and interface.
 Most people think of contracts as methods and schemas on either the input or the output of a system, but a product encompasses the entire system.
 Given this input you will get this output; while this does include the methods and schema it also includes the data within the schema.
 Put another way, the product is the definition of the system as a whole while the contract is the definition of the interfaces for the individual systems that make up the product as a whole.
 We use the term product to avoid confusion with the term contract or interface.
 ### Product over code
 You can have the most immaculate code, with the cleanest contracts, but still have a product that doesn't work.
-The contract and the code serves the product, The product does not serve the code.
+The contract and the code serve the product, the product does not serve the code.
 We love clean, clear, maintainable and consistent code, but not at the expense of our product.
 This means when performing a Pull Request review, our focus is more on the impact the PR has on the product and less on how idiomatic the code is.

 > We believe that if you focus on code, you will get beautiful code, but poor products.